zsilbi/nuxt-csurf/README.md

-# 🏄‍♂️ Nuxt Cross-Site Request Forgery (CSRF) Prevention
+# 🏄‍♂️ Nuxt Cross-Site Request Forgery (CSRF) Prevention using Web Crypo API (requires Node.js 19+)

 Create a middleware for CSRF token creation and validation.
+This fork is compatible with Cloudflare Workers.

 ## Setup